DevSlowz/pocket-news/README.md

 - [ ] Create feature that allows a user to add a stock symbols to a list where they can add or remove symbols.
 This will allow them to query all stocks at the same time rather than 1 by 1.
 - [ ] Refactor code to utilze multiple files instead of all code in main
 - [ ] Find sms api to enable sending sms

+# Security & Best Practices

+- [ ] Clean and validate all input collected from user
+  - [ ] Inital option input